Skip to main content

 Stac provides five caching strategies to fit different use cases:

-1. Optimistic (Default)
+1. Network First (Default)

 Returns cached data immediately while fetching updates in the background.
-Best for fast perceived performance.

 cacheConfig: StacCacheConfig(